How to Delete Pages in Word

 When working with Microsoft Word, one of the frequent tasks you may encounter is deleting an unwanted page.
-Whether it’s a blank page, a page with text, or a page with formatting issues, knowing how to remove it effectively is a crucial skill for maintaining the tidiness and professionalism of your document.
-This guide will provide you with different techniques on how to delete pages in Word, ensuring you have several options to manage your documents efficiently.
+Whether it’s a blank page, a text page, or a page with formatting issues, knowing how to remove it effectively is a crucial skill for maintaining the tidiness and professionalism of your document.
+This guide demonstrates how to delete pages in Word, ensuring you have several options to manage your documents efficiently.

 How to Delete Pages in Word: Understanding the Basics